amckoy3/amckoy3.github.io/_posts/2018-08-06-peek-case-study.markdown

 ## Results

 The results of this journey map launched two projects to improve the most painful stages of an employees career.
+The advantage of using the journey map is that all teams across the business can visualize the stage at which they can help improve the experience.

+We have established working teams across business units to collobrate and improve the experience.

 ## Archetypes & Next Steps

-Now that we discovered stages of frustration through the employee journey map, I used the survey data to create employee archetypes. (see below).
+Now that we discovered stages of frustration through the employee journey map, I used the survey data to create employee archetypes.
 The goal is to use these archetypes as we begin solving for the moments of frustration in they employee journey.

 ![Picture of Peek's home page](assets/images/Archetypes_ATT.png)
 <figcaption class="caption">Employee Archetypes</figcaption>